 The Changing Chalk partnership

 Changing Chalk is a partnership connecting nature, people and heritage on and around the South Downs.
-Led by the National Trust and supported by the National Lottery Heritage Fund, it will restore lost landscapes and habitats, bring history and local cultures to life and provide new experiences in the outdoors.
+Led by the National Trust and supported by a £2.23m National Lottery Heritage Fund grant, it will restore lost landscapes and habitats, bring history and local cultures to life and provide new experiences in the outdoors.

-Beyond the park boundaries, the partnership is working along the densely populated neighbouring urban coastline.
-Three quarters of a million people live here in multi-cultural towns like bustling Brighton & Hove, pretty Lewes and historic Eastbourne.
+Beyond the park boundaries, and neighbouring the Downs is one of the most densely populated coastal regions of Northern Europe.
+Three quarters of a million people live here in multi-cultural towns like bustling Brighton & Hove, charming Lewes and historic Eastbourne.